-The content of the message.
-Some message contain more than one text part (for instance, plain text and HTML representations of the same message).
+The contents of the message.
+Some messages contain more than one text part (for instance, plain text and HTML representations of the same message).
 The rule matches the message if any of the text parts matches the rule's text.